Introduction to Notes from Underground

 Major Characters in Notes from Underground

-- The Underground Man: Despite being a protagonist of the novel, the underground man is anonymous, which has made him an anti-hero on account of his unusual introduction of himself that he is a pessimistic as well as a self-loather.
+- The Underground Man: He is a protagonist of the novel, only known as the underground man is anonymous.
+It has made him an anti-hero because of his unusual introduction of himself that he is a pessimistic as well as a self-loather.
 In his thoughts, he is too analytical and sometimes self-contradictory in this analysis but in his actions, he is too passive, boring, and loathsome.
 His analytic and brooding nature has rendered him socially isolated, the reason that he has become too much cynical and touchy.
 This also has led him to have low self-opinion about himself and consequently about the entire humanity.
 His reading, too, has contributed to his cynical and touchy nature, the reason that he even thinks of slapping the prostitutes and then goes late so that he should not do it.
 Therefore, the major reason for his being bitter about himself and others is his low opinion of himself.

-- Liza: Liza is the third significant character in the novel in that the underground man considers her worth his visit along with his classmate, Zverkov.
-Although he talks to her in condescending terms, considering loveless sex with her anathema for both, yet he suddenly comes to invite her to his home to help her.
+- Liza: Liza is one of the significant characters as the underground man considers her worth his visit along with his classmate, Zverkov.
+Although he talks to her in condescending terms, considering their loveless life with her curse for both, he suddenly comes to invite her to his home to help her.
 In both cases, his sudden turn of mind shows that he is sympathetic but feels that she should also sympathize with him, the reason that he breaks down before her when she visits him.
 She finally leaves him, throwing his money in his face.

 - Apollon: As the servant of the underground man, Apollon is rather a snobbish person as demonstrated through his defiance and irritating behavior.
 Despite his successive efforts to drive him crazy by stopping wages to him, Apollon stares silently and does nothing which makes the underground man crazier.
 The underground man, therefore, terms him executioner on account of his perseverance to drive him crazy instead of showing his own craziness.